cozy-creator/ratelimiter/README.md

 Create tiered rate-limiting plans for your users, just like OpenAI does.
 Metering usage is especially important for AI services, whose backends are quite expensive.

-First, you define usage plans; these are limits applied to each endpoint, such as 10 requests per minute + 200 requests per day + 2_000 tokens per minute.
-Then you assign plans to users.
+For each one of your endpoints you specify a policy, such as such as 10 requests per minute + 200 requests per day + 2_000 tokens per minute for the `gpt-4o` endpoint.
+All of the policies together are called a `plan` as in like, "premium-plan" or "free-plan".

+Then you assign plans to your users.
+You can assign default plans too, if you don't want to assign plans per user.

-We only use fixed-window rate limits.
-You can specify whatever unit types you like in your policy: `gpu-second`, `token`, etc. and will ensure these limits are met.
-The default unit-type (if unspecified) is `request`.
+For simiplicity, we only use fixed-window rate limits.
+You can specify whatever unit types you like in your policy: `gpu-second`, `token`, `image`, etc., and a limit on how many of those a user can consume in a specified period of time (Example: 500 images per minute).
+The default unit-type (if unspecified) is just `request`.

+We also support limiting concurrent requests; i.e., a user can only have 5 jobs processing at a time.

-We also support `credits`, which are meant to be pre-purchased balances (either funny-money or actual dollars) that your users need in order to use your API.
-These credits are called `quota blocks` in postgres, and they can have expiration dates.
+We also support `credits`, which are meant to be pre-purchased balances (either your own funny-money or actual dollars) that your users consume every time they use your API.
+We call credits granted to users `quota blocks` in postgres, and they can have expiration dates.

+We currently do not support logging of requests for usage-based billing, but that may come in the future.

 ### Requirements